John Traphagan

-John Willis Traphagan is a mystery novelist and Professor of Human Dimensions of Organizations, Religious Studies, and Anthropology and Mitsubishi Heavy Industries Fellow at the University of Texas at Austin and a Visiting Professor at the Center for International Education at Waseda University.
+John (Jack) Willis Traphagan is professor emeritus of Human Dimensions of Organizations and Anthropology at the University of Texas at Austin.
+He has held positions as a Visiting Scholar in the Interplanetary Initiative at Arizona State University, Visiting professor at the Center for International Education at Waseda University, Clark University, the University of Pennsylvania, and the University of Massachusetts Lowell.
 Traphagan's research has largely focused on rural Japan, with most of his research conducted in Iwate Prefecture.
 He has published extensively on science and culture, aging, health, and life in rural Japan.
 In the late 2000s, he developed a second stream of research focused on the culture and ethics of space exploration.
 He has made significant contributions in the study of risk associated with the search for extraterrestrial intelligence.

 In 2010 he was elected Secretary General of the Japan Anthropology Workshop, the world's largest organization of anthropologists working on Japan, serving until 2014.
-Traphagan also serves on the Advisory Council of METI (Messaging Extraterrestrial Intelligence) International and the Advisory Board of the College of Fine Arts, Humanities, and Social Sciences at the University of Massachusetts Lowell.
+Traphagan also serves on the Advisory Council of METI (Messaging Extraterrestrial Intelligence) International and the advisory board of the College of Fine Arts, Humanities, and Social Sciences at the University of Massachusetts Lowell.

 Early life and education

 Traphagan was born on December 27, 1961, in Boston, Massachusetts, and grew up in the Boston area, attending public schools in Framingham and Chelmsford, where he graduated from Chelmsford High School.
-His father, Willis Traphagan, is Professor Emeritus of Music at the University of Massachusetts Lowell and his mother, Jeanne Elizabeth Long Traphagan (d.
-2004), was a professional French Horn player and businesswoman.
+His father, Willis Traphagan, was professor emeritus of Music at the University of Massachusetts Lowell and his mother, Jeanne Elizabeth Long Traphagan, was a professional French Horn player and businesswoman.

-Traphagan received his Bachelor's degree in Political Science from the University of Massachusetts Lowell in 1983, his Masters of Arts in Religion and Social Ethics from Yale University in 1986, and his PhD in Anthropology from the University of Pittsburgh in 1997.
+Traphagan received his bachelor's degree in political science from the University of Massachusetts Lowell in 1983, his Masters of Arts in Religion and Social Ethics from Yale University in 1986, and his PhD in anthropology from the University of Pittsburgh in 1997.

 Career

-Traphagan was an instructor at the University of Pittsburgh Department of Anthropology (1996); National Institute on Aging Postdoctoral Fellow University of Michigan(1997-1999); a research affiliate in the University of Michigan Population Studies Center (1999–2001); and an assistant professor of anthropology at California State University, Fullerton (1999–2001).
+Traphagan was an instructor at the University of Pittsburgh Department of Anthropology (1996); National Institute on Aging Postdoctoral Fellow University of Michigan (1997–1999); a research affiliate in the University of Michigan Population Studies Center (1999–2001); and an assistant professor of anthropology at California State University, Fullerton (1999–2001).